 Most parents don’t recognize that there is anything wrong with the way they relate to their children.
-They’re desire to be cool or friends with their children, enables them to ignore all bad behaviors.
-An example of this is when parents automatically believe their child’s side of the story, when a teacher calls home.
+They’re desire to become cool or friends with their children enables them to ignore all bad behaviors.
+An example of this is when parents automatically believe their child’s side of the story when a teacher calls home.
 In these cases, these parents feel that no one else can correct their child.
 When the child sees this, it makes them feel untouchable.

 Parents today give their children their own room, own TV, and even their own cell phone, sometimes by the age of nine.
 These parents believe that the more they give their children, the better parents they are.
 Ensure that your child earns everything you give him or her and that they assume responsibility for it.